Skip to main content

 Assessment process for Australia-Korea Foundation grants

-The assessment committee may seek additional input about you or your application.
-They may consult other DFAT officials and Commonwealth agencies, even if the sources are not nominated by you as referees.
-The assessment committee may also consider information about you or your application that is available through the normal course of business
+The assessment committee may seek additional information about you, your application, project partners, related bodies corporate, related entities and associated entities (as defined in the Corporations Act 2001) and related personnel from third party sources, including other Commonwealth entities.
+They may do this from within the Commonwealth, even if the sources are not nominated by you as referees.
+The assessment committee may also consider information about you or your application that is available through the normal course of business.

 Who will approve grants?

-The delegate will not approve funding if they reasonably consider the program funding available will not accommodate the funding offer, and/or the application does not represent value for money.
+The Program Delegate will not approve funding if they reasonably consider the program funding available will not accommodate the funding offer, and/or the application does not represent value with relevant money.

 There is no appeal mechanism for decisions to approve or not approve a grant.